GOTWIC/ICMLM/README.md

 This repo contains the code and dataset for ICMLM, a project that builds language models to generate Indian Classical Music Composistions.

-For now, this repo will remain blank, as there is a lot of code cleanign to be done to reach the production version.
+For now, this repo will remain blank, as there is a lot of code cleaning to be done to reach the production version.
 Once I finish finetuning LLAMA, I will upload all my files and write a thorough description here.

 A brief breakdown of what you can expect: